Teelizzy/My-data-analysis-documentation/README.md

 # My-data-analysis-documentation
-This is where i documented my first project while learning data analysis with INCUBATOR HUB  and with TECHMINDS SOLUTION
+This is where I documented my first project while learning data analysis with INCUBATOR HUB  and with TECHMINDS SOLUTION